God's Otherness: From Confusion to Revelation of Transforming Knowledge

 This 'bridging' demonstrates what Lesslie Newbigin calls 'true contextualization.'

-By contrast, the prophets reject the Canaanite lord 'Ba'al' [1 Kings 18:21].
+By contrast, the prophets reject the Canaanite lord 'Ba'al' (1 Kings 18:21).

-That 'syncretizing' is 'false contextualization.'
+Associating them is 'syncretizing,' or 'false contextualization.'

 That kind of confusion happens all the time in 'Christian' cultures like ours.